olry/olry/README.md

 - 🌱 I’m currently learning ...
 the in's and out's of MySQL and just web dev, in general

-- 💞️ I’m looking to collaborate on ...
-not collaborating at the moment, I don't think

 - 📫 How to reach me ...
 oleary.xyz